 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Vietnam has highly positive net exports in the international trade of electrical machinery and equipment.
-In turn, these cashflows indicate Vietnam’s strong competitive advantages under the electrical products category.
+Vietnam has highly positive net exports in the international trade of machinery including computers then electrical machinery and equipment, notably smartphones.
+In turn, these cashflows indicate Vietnam’s strong competitive advantages under the related products categories.

 Products Generating Worst Trade Deficits for Vietnam